kencx/keyb/README.md

       key: Super + Return

 - name: tmux
-  prefix: ctrl + a
+  prefix: ctrl + b
   keybinds:
-    - name: split vertical
-      key: "|"
-    - name: split horizontal
+    - name: Create new window
-      key: "-"
+      key: c
-    - name: {next, prev} window
+    - name: Prev, next window
-      key: shift + {>, <}
+      key: Shift + {←, →}
       ignore_prefix: true
 ```

 Refer to the defaults provided in `examples` for more details.
+Multiline fields
+are not supported at the moment.

 ### Search